Jameshunter1/Portfolio/README.md

 The use of Next.js and React has enabled the creation of a modular and efficient codebase, allowing for improved performance and faster loading times.
 Additionally, the use of Tailwind CSS has facilitated the creation of a consistent and modern design language throughout the website, making it easy to navigate and visually appealing.
 Furthermore, the integration of Sanity.io as a content management system has made it simple to manage and update portfolio items, providing a flexible and scalable infrastructure for future development.

+### This is a Next.js project bootstrapped with create-next-app.

 ## Prerequisites

 Make sure you have Node.js and npm installed on your system before proceeding.